A guest post by Laura Clarke

 I know I’ve not put in much time here on Molly and the Princess of late, but I have written guest posts for two other – wonderful – blogs this week.

 First, the lovely Jade’s Love Lust and Fairy Dust beauty blog.
 Jade is on holiday in Florida (lucky thing!) and I am very honoured that I am one of her guest bloggers while she is away.
-I’ve written about my very favourite natural skin care brand, Dr Hauschka, and their Radiant You cleansing regime.
-You can read my post here.
+I’ve written about my very favourite natural skin care brand’s cleansing and moisturising products: Dr Hauschka Radiant You Regime.

 My second guest post is for Ms Wanda’s Wardrobe, a fantastic uberblog featuring news and features on ethical fashion, campaigns to make the High Street more ethical, and a shop.
-I write about my long-term relationship with secondhand and vintage clothing, and have thrown in a picture of my lovely daughter wearing a dress made from an (already second-hand) dress of mine for good measure.
-You also get to see the Princess in all her glory.
-Check it out here.Read More
+I write about my long-term relationship with secondhand and vintage clothing: Find Your Inner Magpie and Get Thrifting.
+I have thrown in a picture of my lovely daughter wearing a dress made from an (already second-hand) dress of mine for good measure and you also get to see the Princess in all her glory.

 My ‘halterneck radar’ must have been activated by last week’s Magpie Monday post by Missie Lizzie, as the first thing I spotted in the charity shop this week was this top: